 Orthopedic surgeon Dr. George Frey claims that neck pain is one of the most common complaints among his patients.
 A good number of people with neck pain have experienced a cervical sprain, which is an injury frequently suffered by bodybuilders and weightlifters.
-If you regularly lift heavy weights, it’s important for you to know how to recover from this condition, even if you are not currently exhibiting any symptoms.
+If you regularly lift heavy weights, it’s important for you to know how to recover from this condition.

 Seven vertebrae and an intricate network of muscles, ligaments, and tendons support the head and allow it to move in all directions.
 Unfortunately, the fact that the cervical spine is so mobile is what makes it susceptible to injury.
 A cervical sprain occurs when there is damage to the ligaments supporting the neck or cervical spine, and often results from undue stress.